S3 method for lpcde

 accordingly.

-(default), plotting either pointwise confidence intervals (FALSE
+TRUE or FALSE (default), plotting either pointwise confidence intervals (FALSE) or

-uniform confidence bands (TRUE
+uniform confidence bands (TRUE).

-option is ignored if CIuniform=FALSE
+option is ignored if CIuniform=FALSE.

 Numeric, specifies the opaqueness of the confidence region, should be between 0 (transparent) and